post operative inflammation in horses with causes, symptoms, recovery and supplementation

 Recognizing the signs of post-operative inflammation is crucial for timely intervention.
 Key symptoms include:

-• Swelling: Noticeable enlargement around the surgical site.
+• Swelling: Noticeable enlargement around the surgical site, including horse pastern swelling or equine knee swelling depending on the procedure.

 • Heat: Increased warmth in the affected area.